eea/volto-eea-website-theme/README.md

 ## Volto customizations

-- `volto-slate/editor/SlateEditor` -> [ref](https://taskman.eionet.europa.eu/issues/264239#note-11) When two slates looks at the same prop changing one slate and updating the other should be handled properly.
-This change makes replacing the old value of slate work in sync with the other slates that watches the same prop.
+- `volto-slate/editor/SlateEditor` -> When two slates looks at the same prop changing one slate and updating the other should be handled properly.
+This change makes replacing the old value of slate work in sync with the other slates that watches the same prop [ref](https://taskman.eionet.europa.eu/issues/264239#note-11).

+  **!!IMPORTANT**: This change requires volto@^16.26.1

 - `volto/components/manage/Sidebar/SidebarPopup` -> https://github.com/plone/volto/pull/5520